berzerk0/GitPage/FirstCTF_2of2_TamingTheBulldog.md

 <br>

-### Performing the Dictionary Attack Using John The Ripper
+### John Rips into Our Hashes

-John The Ripper is one of the best tools out there for performing a dictionary attack.
+John The Ripper, or `john`, is one of the best tools out there for performing a dictionary attack.
 It has a simple syntax and is often all we need when it comes to offline password recovery.
 In this case, all we need to specify is what file we are attempting to crack, and what format to use.